austinw8/personal-site/src/articles/cloud-computing-benefits.md

 title: "The Benefits of Cloud Computing"
 date: "2023-05-07"
 description: "Cloud computing offers a range of benefits, including cost savings and increased flexibility.
 Find out why more businesses are turning to the cloud."
-keywords: ["The Benefits of Cloud Computing", "cloud", "technology"]
 slug: "cloud-computing-benefits"
 ---